 In Arizona, in order for the delivery of a lease termination or eviction notice to be legal, certain rules and procedures must be followed.
 If they are not and the case proceeds to court, the case may be postponed or dismissed by a judge.

-Who Can Serve Notices in Arizona?
+Who Can Serve Eviction Notices in Arizona?

 In Arizona, landlords can serve eviction notices and lease termination notices themselves.
 Landlords may choose to hire a sheriff, process server or independent party over eighteen (18) years old to serve an official notice, but they are not required to do so by law.

-When Can Notices Be Served in Arizona?
+When Can Eviction Notices Be Served in Arizona?

 In Arizona, lease termination and eviction notices can be served immediately on any day of the week and at any time of day.

-An Immediate Notice to Vacate is the eviction notice used for tenants that commit violent crimes on the premises.
+An Immediate Notice To Vacate is the eviction notice used for tenants that commit violent crimes on the premises.
 A landlord may choose to serve this notice on a judicial day to file a special detainer action at the courthouse, but this is not required and the notice may be served on any day.

 Acceptable Forms of Service in Arizona

-- Handing the notice to the tenant in person;
+- Hand delivery to the tenant

 Obtaining Proof of Service in Arizona